ruby-on-wheels/ruby-on-wheels.github.io/_posts/2017-11-21-taking-a-vaction-from-van-life.md

 ![Sunset in Crystal bay](/assets/images/IMG_0170.jpg)

 We really liked Crystal bay.
-The next day, we came back to discover the sea life of the bay.
+The next day, we came back to discover the sea life in the bay.
 The water was perfect for snorkeling: warm and full of colorful fishes and corals. :fish:

 ![Snorkeling in Crystal bay](/assets/images/IMG_0290.jpg)